Researcher Development Course

 - Disseminating your research

-All sessions incorporate mixed learning methods, including lectures, discussion and practical exercises.
-The searching the literature session is hands-on using computers, giving you the opportunity to use the databases and undertake a small search during the workshop.
+All sessions incorporate mixed learning methods, including live remote lectures, discussion and practical exercises.
+The searching the literature session is hands-on, giving you the opportunity to use the databases and undertake a small search during the workshop.
 The statistics session is very practical and apart from basic maths you would learn at school, makes no assumptions about prior statistical knowledge.

 Comments from past participants